virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Introduction

 \section{Introduction}

-Trusted Execution Environment (TEE) provides hardware-based memory partitions where sensitive data can be securely processed.
-In particular, ARM has integrated one of the earliest \TEE concept, known as the ARM TrustZone technology into its application processors since 2004~\cite{pinto2019demystifying}.
-Intel pioneered the recent years' advancement of TEEs on desktop and server platforms with the development of Software Guard Extensions (SGX)~\cite{sgxoverview, sgxdeveloperguide, arnautov2016scone}, followed by other commercial TEEs from AMD~\cite{kaplan2016amd}, IBM~\cite{hunt2021confidential}, ARM~\cite{armcca}, etc. Confidential computing, which protects data in use with TEEs, is gaining popularity in major cloud providers, including Google cloud platform, Microsoft Azure and Alibaba cloud~\cite{azuresgx,asylo:google,aliyun:cc}.
+Confidential computing is rapidly emerging as an indispensable technology in the realm of cloud computing.
+Its primary objective is to safeguard the sensitive information of tenants from potential risks posed by untrustworthy or improperly configured cloud service providers (CSPs).
+This paradigm shift towards confidential computing not only enhances data privacy and security but also instills a greater sense of trust in cloud-based services.
+As a result, it is increasingly becoming an integral part of modern cloud architectures.
+Recognizing the significance of confidential computing, leading chip companies have stepped forward to offer support for trusted execution environments (TEEs) within their product offerings.
+For instance, Intel's SGX~\cite{sgxoverview} and TDX~\cite{tdx2020}, AMD's SEV~\cite{sev2020strengthening}, and IBM's PEF~\cite{hunt2021confidential} are all dedicated features that enable the creation of isolated regions (i.e., enclaves) and confidential virtual machines (i.e., \cvms) exclusively used by tenants.

-In this paper, we focus on ARM platforms, which are playing more and more important roles across the cloud, the edge and mobile devices~\cite{iot_wireless, iot_phone}.
-However, TrustZone only supports the protection of a single \TEE space in the system, known as the secure world, and is mostly used by device manufacturers and operating system (OS) vendors for protecting user's sensitive authentication data such as fingerprints.
-The trusted OSes (such as Open Portable Trusted Execution Environment -- OP-TEE~\cite{optee} and iTrustee~\cite{itrustee}) of the secure world are tailored to minimize the trusted computing base (TCB), and are not suitable to support existing applications, such as web servers, databases and neural network frameworks.
+Arm processors have gained widespread popularity in mobile devices like smartphones due to their energy efficiency.
+Notably, Arm was one of the pioneers in supporting TEEs, i.e., TrustZone, to ensure the protection of sensitive data, such as passwords and fingerprints.
+TrustZone divides the system into two distinct worlds: the normal world and the secure world.
+While the normal world runs the feature-rich operating system (OS), the secure world handles critical operations that require enhanced security measures.
+To cater to the specific requirements of the secure world, customized trusted OSes like OPTEE~\cite{optee} and iTrustee~\cite{itrustee} have been developed.
+These tailored trusted OSes ensure the provision of secure and reliable services within the secure world.
+However, unlike AMD SEV, TrustZone does not fully support the cloud computing scenario, particularly in supporting a full-featured OS like Linux running inside \cvms, while the lifecycle of \cvms is managed by the host hypervisor (e.g., KVM).

-To run modern OSes within TEEs with minimal adaptions (\textit{a.k.a} virtual machine (VM)-based TEEs), ARM introduced Confidential Compute Architecture (CCA)~\cite{armcca}, a series of hardware and software architecture innovations available as part of the ARMv9-A architecture.
-CCA supports the dynamic creation and management of \textit{Realms} (ARM's terminology for secure enclaves) -- a type of confidential VMs (cVMs) -- opening confidential computing to all developers and various workloads.
+Recently, Arm has made significant strides in the cloud computing market.
+To meet the confidential computing need, Arm has announced the CCA, a series of hardware and software architecture innovations available as part of the ARMv9-A architecture.
+CCA supports the dynamic creation and management of \textit{Realms} (Arm's terminology for \cvms), opening confidential computing to developers and various workloads.